jaylaellis01/Make-A-Rhyme/README.md

 # Install Guide

 ## Pre-requisites:
-* There are no prequistites to installing or downloading this code.
+There are no prequistites to installing or downloading this code.

 ## Download instructions:
 * Clone master branch to computer.
-* Upload codebase to approiate server
+* Upload codebase to appropriate server

 ## Installation of actual application:
 * No further steps are necessary for actual installation beyond dowloading and uploading the code to the client's perferred server.